equivalent/equivalent.github.io/_posts/til/2019-09-02-pagination-should-first-page-start-from-0-of-from-1.md

 > where first page is 1

-## pagination starts from page 0 - Array-like
+## Pagination starting from page 0 - Array-like

-So one other idea may to implement pagination so it imitates how Array works, meaning first element is page 0:
+So one other idea may to implement pagination so imitating how Array works.
+This means  first element is page 0:

 ```
 e.g. given I have 32 items with limit 10